Pretzel Roll Bombs

 • 1/4 teaspoon garlic powder

-• 1/4 cup fully cooked, diced bratwurst
+• 1/4 cup diced fully cooked bratwurst

 Directions:

 2. In the bowl of a stand mixer, whisk flour and salt.
+Make a well in the center.
 Add the foamy yeast mixture and the 1/4 cup of melted butter.
 Using a dough hook attachment mix on low speed, then increase speed to medium and knead dough for 6 minutes until the dough forms into a ball.
 About 4 minutes into mixing, if the dough is dry (not completely forming a ball around the dough hook) add water a tablespoon at a time.
 If dough is too sticky (dough is sticking to bottom of bowl or sticks to your fingers upon touch) add flour a tablespoon at a time.
 The ideal ball of dough you want is one that is forming a ball around the dough hook and not sticking to the bottom of the bowl and does not stick to your fingers when you touch it.

 3. Brush a large bowl with the remaining tablespoon of butter.
 Form the dough into a ball and add to bowl turning to coat.
 Cover with plastic wrap and let rise in warm place until double in size, about 1 hour.

-4. Preheat oven to 425 degrees F. Line a baking sheet with non stick foil or parchment paper.
+4. Preheat oven to 425 degrees F. Line a baking sheet with nonstick foil or parchment paper.
 In a large pot add 10 cups of water and whisk in baking soda.
 Bring to boil then reduce to medium low.

-7. Bake for 14 to 16 minutes.
+7. Bake for 14-16 minutes.

 8. Repeat with the remaining dough from the bowl.